mdn/browser-compat-data/schemas/browsers-schema.md

 ### `pref_url`

-An optional string containing the URL of the page where feature flags can be changed (e.g. `"about:config"` for Firefox or `"chrome://flags"` for Chrome).
+An optional string containing the URL of the page where feature flags can be changed (for example `"about:config"` for Firefox or `"chrome://flags"` for Chrome).

 ### `preview_name`